Dodgers tie franchise record with 8 HRs, blast D-Backs 22-1

 Dodgers tie franchise record with 8 HRs, blast D-Backs 22-1New

 LOS ANGELES (AP) — Justin Turner and Mookie Betts hit grand slams, Albert Pujols and AJ Pollock each homered twice and the Los Angeles Dodgers matched a franchise record by connecting eight times in all, routing the Arizona Diamondbacks 22-1.
 Cody Bellinger and Zach McKinstry also homered as the Dodgers matched a Los Angeles mark for runs, last scoring 22 in 2001 at Colorado.
 This was their highest-scoring game ever at Dodger Stadium.
-The Dodgers led 9-0 after two innings and breezed behind the pitching of Walker Buehler, who was chosen as an All-Star Game replacement Saturday.
-Buehler threw six scoreless innings.
+It also marked the most runs allowed in a game by the Diamondbacks.
+Walker Buehler threw six scoreless innings and coasted to the win.